Solar neutrino physics: Prospects of solar neutrino experiments

 \subsubsection{Dark matter detectors}

-Dark matter (DM) detectors have the potential to measure solar neutrinos, an ultimate background (often referred to as {\it the neutrino floor} in the literature) for DM direct detection.
-As the scales and detection thresholds of DM detectors have been improved drastically in recent years, they will soon be able to touch the solar neutrino floor---see Fig.~\ref{fig:DM-detection} and Refs.~\cite{OHare:2022jnx,OHare:2021utq} for a recent review.
+Dark matter (DM) detectors have the potential to measure solar neutrinos, which comprise the low-energy part of the ultimate background for DM direct detection, known as {\it the neutrino floor} in the literature.
+As the scales and detection thresholds of DM detectors have been improved drastically in recent years, they will soon be able to touch the solar neutrino floor---see Ref.~\cite{OHare:2022jnx} for a recent review.
+Figure~\ref{fig:DM-detection} shows the status as of 2021.

+It is known that the neutrino floor does not strictly stop DM detectors from detecting DM signals underneath the floor.
+First, the recoil spectra of DM and neutrinos do not have exactly the same shape.
+Second, their cross-sections with nuclei may have different dependencies on the neutron and proton composition.
+These differences could be used to distinguish between DM and neutrino signals if the statistics are high~\cite{Ruppin:2014bra}.
+In addition, for the solar neutrino floor, one could employ the directionality of events to separate DM and neutrino signals~\cite{Mayet:2016zxu}.
+Finally, annual or diurnal modulation might be present in DM signals~\cite{Davis:2014ama,Sassi:2021umf}.
+All these possibilities of searching for DM signals below the neutrino floor imply an important interplay between DM and solar neutrino detection in the future.

 Detecting solar neutrinos in DM detectors relies on elastic neutrino scattering with electrons or nuclei.
-The latter is always coherent (which requires the momentum transfer of about less than 50 MeV) for solar neutrinos and hence is known as coherent elastic neutrino-nucleus scattering (CE$\nu$NS).
+The latter is always coherent for solar neutrinos and the process is referred to as CE$\nu$NS---see discussions in Sec.~\ref{subsec:CEvNS}.
+In the latest results of XENON-1T~\cite{XENON:2020gfr} and PandaX-4T~\cite{PandaX:2022aac} searching for solar neutrinos via CE$\nu$NS, no significant excess of events has been observed.

-CE$\nu$NS typically has a much larger cross section than elastic $\nu+e^{-}$ scattering, but the recoil energy of a nucleus is much lower than that of an electron.
-It thus requires ultra-low threshold detectors such as those based on Germanium semiconductors.
+CE$\nu$NS generically has a much larger cross section than elastic $\nu+e^{-}$ scattering, but the recoil energy of a nucleus is much lower than that of an electron.
+Regarding this aspect, ultra-low threshold detectors such as those based on Germanium semiconductors might have certain advantages.
 In semiconductor detectors, nuclear recoils lead to ionization and generate electronic signals.
 The ionization (measured in units of keVee) is quantitatively related to the recoil energy (in units of keV) via quenching models, which have not been well calibrated yet in the sub-keV regime.
 Figure~\ref{fig:DM-detection-2} shows the event rates of solar neutrinos expected in a Ge detector using the Lindhard ionization quenching factor model~\cite{Billard:2014yka}.

 Elastic $\nu+e^{-}$ scattering has a relatively small cross section.
 Hence detecting solar neutrinos via this process would require a large fiducial mass.
 Regarding this aspect, liquid Xe (e.g.,~LUX, PandaX, XENONnT) and Ar (DarkSide-20k~\cite{DarkSide-20k:2017zyg}) detectors have a significant advantage over semiconductor detectors because the former can be easily scaled up to very large fiducial volumes (multi-ton scales or higher).